Heater Control Cables --

 Note: If you'll be relying on the proper operation of the heater boxes for warmth in the cabin, it is critical that you make them work.

-Note: The heater cable is really two cables joined together near the control lever (the one on the right next to the passenger seat.
-If any part of the cable is broken, the whole assembly must be replaced
+Note: The heater cable is really two cables joined together near the control lever (the one to the right of the hand brake lever).
+If any part of the cable is broken, the whole assembly must be replaced.

 - Block the front wheels and raise the rear of the car and support it on jack stands.